Rube Walker

-Albert Bluford "Rube" Walker (May 16, 1926 - December 12, 1992) was an American Major League Baseball catcher and longtime pitching coach.
+Albert Bluford "Rube" Walker (May 16, 1926 - December 12, 1992) was an American Major League Baseball (MLB) catcher and longtime pitching coach.

 Career

 A native of Lenoir, North Carolina, Walker batted left-handed, threw right-handed and was listed as 6 ft tall and 170 lb during his playing career.
 He was signed by the Chicago Cubs' organization in 1944 and spent four full years in their farm system, where he was the All-Star catcher in the Class B Three-I League (1946) and the Double-A Southern Association (1947).